fu-raz/midi-mixer-wavelink-new/README.md

 This plugin was created as a proof of concept for the new WaveLink 1.6 software.
 Elgato made a lot of changes to how their client works.
 I first started using MIDI Mixer with the WaveXLR plugin from Anais Betts (https://github.com/anaisbetts/midi-mixer-wavexlr).
 When the new version of WaveLink dropped, their plugin stopped working.
 I couldn't get the new version to work with their code, so I had to start over.

-This is by no means a plugin that I'm going to support, but it does sort of work.

 ## About the code

 Yeah I know, this was made with the template and I should've done this in TypeScript and use build scripts and whatever.
 I didn't, so yeah.